Mahadi2478/Binary-Search-Tree/README.md

 ### Level order traversal

 Each level of Binary search tree from root towards leaf will be traversed one by one.
-Every node on a level from right to left will be traversed and than, the next level will be traversed in the same way
+Every node on a level from right to left will be traversed and than, the next level will be traversed in the same way <br><br>
 <img src=https://github.com/Mahadi2478/Binary-Search-Tree/blob/main/1461696188-8eddd12300-BST.png>